 I made some changes during the dot-com crash, which mostly involved moving to mutual funds that did well during the crash.
 In hindsight, it was a decent move but not good enough.
 I moved from funds that were too focused on growth to funds that were more value-oriented.
 This concept did well until the subprime mortgage crash came along.
 At that time, I moved almost entirely into passive index funds and have not looked back.

 I would have just invested and stayed in passive index funds for my retirement accounts from Day 1.
 Before costs, active mutual funds and passive index funds will perform roughly the same at least according to the efficient market hypothesis and a few other theories.

 But expense ratios negatively affect returns.
 Over time, most active mutual funds will underperform passive index funds by their expense ratio and costs involved with trading since they are generally higher.
 This concept was out there back then but not as widely accepted as it is today.

 How Can Others Avoid the Same Money Mistake?

 Do your research.
 Most poor investing decisions come from not acquiring knowledge.
 You can still make a mistake since it is investing, and you will not be correct all the time.
 But there is more information now that is readily available and there is really no excuse for not doing research prior to making an investment decision.

 I learned that investing is much more complex than I originally thought.
-But you can become a successful investor with patience, knowledge and learning, and structure and discipline.
-I also learned that John Bogle was correct in that you want to pare expenses and costs to the bone in order to capture as much of the market returns that you can when investing in mutual funds.
+But you can become a successful investor with patience, knowledge, learning, structure, and discipline.
+I also learned that John Bogle was correct in that you want to pare expenses and costs to the bone in order to capture as much of the market returns as you can when investing in mutual funds.
 No investor will capture 100% of market returns over time but you want to get as close as possible.

 Everyone makes mistakes when investing that is just part of the process.
 You learn from experience.